vinid/cade/README.rst

     aligner.train_compass("examples/training/compass.txt", overwrite=False) # keep an eye on the overwrite behaviour ..

-You can see that the class covers the same parameters the Gensim word2vec library has. training iterations while "diter" refers to the training iteration of the specific slices.
+You can see that the class covers the same parameters the Gensim word2vec library has.
 After this first training you can train the slices:

 .. code-block:: python